a-hariti/rgbaster.js/README.md

 ```js
 const result = await analyze('/image.png', { scale: 0.6 })
 ```
-ps: the options also apply for `script` version.
+ps: the options also apply for the `script` version.

 ## Browser support